Stuffed Pumpkin Blossoms – From My Garden

 What To Stuff In Blossoms

-While my recipe for a simple egg and cheese recipe beautifully compliments the blossom without distracting from its flavor and texture, so many other fillings would work as well.
+While my recipe for a simple egg and cheese recipe beautifully compliments the blossoms, without distracting from its flavor and texture, so many other fillings would work as well.

 When To Serve Blossoms?